Wagtail’s user interface is built with:

 Prefer controllers that do a small amount of ‘work’ that is collected together, instead of lots of large or specific controllers.

-Lean towards dispatching events for key behaviour in the UI interaction as this provides a great way for custom code to hook into this without an explicit API, but be sure to document these.
+Lean towards dispatching events for key behavior in the UI interaction as this provides a great way for custom code to hook into this without an explicit API, but be sure to document these.

 Consider when to document controller usage for non-contributors.